Introduction

 Helmet Construction

-I have a Cardo Spirit (entry level) and a Sena 60S (latest and greatest) mounted to similar Giro bicycle helmets.
+I had a Cardo Spirit (entry level), now have a Cardo Neo (top shelf), and a Sena 60S (latest and greatest) mounted to similar Giro bicycle helmets.
 These are helmets as in "bump helmet" not as in "crash helmet".
 The helmet protects the back of your head from your paramotor frame.

 In both cases, I enlarged the area above the ear cups with a bench sander.
 The end of the sander is round, so I shaped the opening with that.